Blog

 Ticks Life Cycle

 Most tick species can live up to 3 years!
-Generally, it takes three months to two/three years for ticks to complete their full life cycle.
-Ticks go through 4 life stages, egg, larva, nymph, and adult.
-They must feed on blood at every stage of their life after hatching to survive.
+Generally, it takes three months to two/three years for ticks to complete their entire life cycle.
+Ticks go through 4 life stages: egg, larva, nymph, and adult.
+They must feed on blood at every stage after hatching to survive.

 How Do Ticks Find Their Host?

-In most cases, hard ticks are diurnal, meaning they can attack and feed on a host during the day.
+Hard ticks are usually diurnal, meaning they can attack and feed on a host during the day.
 Comparably, soft ticks are nocturnal pests that feed on blood at night.
-Some tick species have eyes that can detect sunlight, shadows, and movement.
-Other species don't have eyes; instead, they have sensors on the tip of their front legs that can detect a host's breath, vibrations, moisture, body heat, and body odors.
+Some tick species have eyes that detect sunlight, shadows, and movement.
+Other species don't have eyes; they have sensors on the tip of their front legs that can detect a host's breath, vibrations, moisture, body heat, and body odors.

 How Do Ticks Feed and Spread Diseases?

-Ticks have a highly specialized biting technique that allows them to pierce a host's skin with their small mouthparts.
+Ticks have a highly specialized biting technique, allowing them to pierce a host's skin with small mouthparts.
 Most tick species secrete a unique substance that keeps them firmly attached to a host's skin when feeding.
 They are slow feeders, and sometimes they can suck blood for 3-5 days.
 Because they produce a small amount of saliva with anesthetic properties, it's hard for a victim to feel a tick sucking their blood.
 So, if the tick is feeding on a covered spot, it can go for many days unnoticed.

 For a tick to spread diseases to its victims, it must be infected with a disease agent and attach itself to a host for a specific amount of time.
-Some species like the black-legged tick must attach for 24-48 hours in order to pass Lyme disease to a host.
+Some species, like the black-legged tick, must attach for 24-48 hours to pass Lyme disease to a host.
 Less common tick-borne diseases like anaplasmosis take less time to be transmitted to a host.

 In the same way, if a host has a blood-related disease, the tick will consume the pathogens with the blood.
 Most ticks will drop off after feeding in preparation for the next life stage.
 The chances of a tick transferring the acquired disease-causing pathogens at its next feeding are high.